hangyuzhu/privacy-attack-in-federated-learning/README.md

 cd ./experiment/grad
 sh dlg.sh
 ```
-The corresponding outcomes are depicted below, where the first line is the ground-truth images and the
+The corresponding outcomes of *10 repeated* experiments are presented below, where the first row contains the ground-truth images and the
-second line is the reconstructed images.
+second row contains the reconstructed images.
+Each experiment only recover the gradients with respect to *1 ground-truth
+image*.
 ![Gradient Attack](images/dlg_10n_nzcifar10_cnn_1rb.png)

 And run the following command for federated attack: